spacecheese/bluez_peripheral/docs/source/characteristics_descriptors.rst

 Exceptions
 ----------

-Internally bluez_peripheral uses `dbus_next <https://github.com/altdesktop/python-dbus-next/tree/master/dbus_next>`_ to communicate with bluez.
+Internally bluez_peripheral uses `dbus_fast <https://github.com/altdesktop/python-dbus-next/tree/master/dbus_fast>`_ to communicate with bluez.
-If you find that a characteristic or descriptor read or write access is invalid or not permitted for some reason you should raise a :py:class:`dbus_next.DBusError` with a type string recognized by bluez.
+If you find that a characteristic or descriptor read or write access is invalid or not permitted for some reason you should raise a :py:class:`dbus_fast.DBusError` with a type string recognized by bluez.
 The `bluez docs <https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/gatt-api.txt>`_ include specific lists of each access operation (the characteristic getters and setters map to ReadValue/ WriteValue calls) however in general you may use the following types::